Guides, 2 min read

 Once you’ve examined the car, it’s time to get down to business and remove the mold.

 NOTE: DIY mold removal can potentially be very dangerous, as we’ve mentioned above.
+Learn when you can and can not remove the mold yourself.
 If you think that the issue doesn’t have to be dealt with by a professional, only then follow the next steps.

 Know that vinegar can leave a very strong smell in your car.
 However, it may be worth the hassle if the mold is going to be totally wiped out.